 What is a Good Faith Estimate?
 What is a GFE?

 A Good Faith Estimate (GFE) is a form that lists basic information about the terms of a mortgage loan for which you've applied.
 If you applied for a mortgage before October 3, 2015, or if you are applying for a reverse mortgage, you will receive a GFE.

-The GFE includes the estimated costs you'll have to pay for the home loan.
-The Good Faith Estimate provides you with basic information about the loan, which will help you:
+The GFE includes the estimated costs for the mortgage loan.
+The Good Faith Estimate provides you with basic information about the loan, which helps you:

 - Compare offers

 - Understand the real cost of the loan

-- Make an informed decision about your loan choice
+- Make an informed decision about choosing a loan

-The lender or the mortgage broker must provide you with a GFE within three business days of receiving your application or other required information.
+The lender must provide you with a GFE within three business days of receiving your application or other required information.
 You can be charged a credit report fee before receiving a GFE.
-But, you can't be charged any fees until you get the GFE and indicate that you want to proceed with the mortgage loan.
+But, you can't be charged any other fees until you get the GFE and indicate that you want to proceed with the mortgage loan.